Web Conferencing Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Web Conferencing Market Analysis by Mordor Intelligence

-The global web conferencing market stood at USD 7.13 billion in 2025 and is on track to reach USD 12.65 billion by 2030, translating into a steady 12.14% CAGR.
+The web conferencing market is expected to grow from USD 7.13 billion in 2025 to USD 7.98 billion in 2026 and is forecast to reach USD 14.01 billion by 2031 at 11.92% CAGR over 2026-2031.
 Demand continues to shift from emergency remote-work enablement toward long-term hybrid-work infrastructure, propelled by corporate sustainability goals, AI-driven accessibility, and the bundling of conferencing within broader UCaaS suites.
 North America retains first-mover advantage, yet Asia-Pacific’s cellular-first collaboration habits and rapid 5G rollouts underpin the highest regional growth outlook.
 Solutions still account for nearly two-thirds of spending, but the faster-growing Services segment shows that enterprises now prioritize expert integration and managed support.
 Cloud/Hosted deployments dominate volumes, while SaaS’s pay-as-you-go model attracts organizations managing variable seat counts, indicating a clear preference for consumption-based pricing.
 Competitive intensity remains moderate—no single vendor controls more than 30% share—creating room for vertical specialists, security innovators, and new regional entrants.

 Key Report Takeaways